Looking for the best bottles for breastfed babies? We’ve updated our post for 2022 to reflect new and improved products.

 The Como Tomo‘s unique style of bottle is soft and pliable, which is meant to mimic a breast for babies with especially wandering and curious hands.
 The wide mound and naturally shaped nipple were designed to help babies switch from breast to bottle easily.
 With thousands of positive reviews on Amazon, this bottle is a top choice for moms who are struggling and desperate.

-If your baby has rejected slimmer nipple options, a MAM bottle might be worth a try.
-The wide, flat nipple shape is similar to that of a pacifier, so if your baby loves his or her soother, this might bottle might be a top choice for you.
+If your baby has rejected slimmer nipple options, a MAM anti colic bottle might be worth a try.
+The MAM Ultra Soft Silicone Nipple makes it easy to switch from breastfeeding and bottle-feeding, and back.
+So if your baby is struggling with the switch, this might bottle might be a top choice for you.

 The Dr. Brown’s Natural Flow Bottle is a great option for babies who struggle with colic, gas and reflux as it’s designed with a full venting system to prevent any air from entering.
 The teat has a natural flow to prevent nipple confusion (or preference), but as your baby grows you can purchase faster flow teats to use with the same bottle.
 The venting system can be removed if your baby outgrows their feeding struggles and no longer requires it.
 This simplistic looking bottle does exactly what it says it will and has thousands of rave reviews.